Why did developers migrate Android applications from Java to Kotlin?

 \section{Abstract}

-Nowadays, the majority of the apps running on mobile devices are Android apps developed in Java.
-However, developers now have the possibility to write Android applications using a new programming language: Kotlin.
-Android developers can: \begin{inparaenum}[\it a) ] \item start writing an Android application from scratch using Koltin, \item evolve their existing Android applications written in Java by adding Kotlin code (that is possible thanks to the interoperability between those languages), or \item migrate their Android apps from Java to Kotlin. \end{inparaenum} This paper aims at studying this latter case.
-We want to know \emph{Why} and \emph{How} Android developers have migrated Java code to Kotlin.
-For that, we first built a tool, named \miga, which analyzes the history of applications having Java and Kotlin code and is able to detect commits that migrate code.
-We executed \miga{} on a dataset with 374 Android applications.
-Then, we interviewed \nremailreplies{} developers from those applications that have written, at least, one commit that migrates Java code to Kotlin.
-Our main goal was to know \emph{why} those developers have done that code migrations.
-This paper presents the main ten reasons of migration that we obtained from the interviews.
-Moreover, by combining code analysis done by \miga{} and the information obtained from the interviews, we present a deeper characterization of the migration activity.
-Finally, we present and discuss the experiences and advises we obtained from developers that migrated code.
+Currently, the majority of apps running on mobile devices are Android apps developed in Java.
+However, developers can now write Android applications using a new programming language: Kotlin, which Google adopted in 2017 as an official programming language for developing Android apps.
+Since then, Android developers have been able to: \begin{inparaenum}[a)] \item start writing Android applications from scratch using Kotlin, \item evolve their existing Android applications written in Java by adding Kotlin code (possible thanks to the interoperability between the two languages), or \item migrate their Android apps from Java to Kotlin. \end{inparaenum} This paper aims to study this last case.